Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/zq6w2tA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The next step in the process is me configuring the teams in this example.
-I did that by first making sure I was still in the Admin Panel and going into the Agents section.
-Once inside the Agents section I clicked on the teams tab and created two new teams and named them "Level I Support" and "Level II Support".
-The teams need to be created because they allow agents from different departments to be pulled and organized to be able to handle specific issues or help a user via Help Topic or Ticket Finder.
+The next step in the process is configuring the teams in this example.
+I did that by ensuring I was still in the Admin Panel and going into the Agents section.
+Once inside the Agents section, I clicked on the team's tab, created two new teams, and named them "Level I Support" and "Level II Support."
+The teams need to be made because they allow agents from different departments to be pulled and organized to handle specific issues or help a user via Help Topic or Ticket Finder.
 </p>
 <br />